 - Extensive in-house experience in industrial drug discovery and development for small-molecule pharmaceuticals.

-- Strong patent application preparation and prosecution experience in technological disciplines ranging from organic chemistry, polymers, advanced materials, cosmetics, drug discovery and development, and biological sciences, to semiconductor and LED manufacturing.
+- Strong patent application preparation and prosecution experience in technological disciplines ranging from organic chemistry, polymers, advanced materials, oil and gas operations, hydraulic fracturing technology, cosmetics, drug discovery and development, and biological sciences, to semiconductor and LED manufacturing.

 - Freedom-to-operate and validity studies in support for strategic legal counseling, negotiations, business transactions, planning, licensing and venture capital investments.